 Redeploy: Some rules enable you to redeploy one or more of your units.
-When doing so, you remove these units from the battlefield after both players have finished deploying their armies, but before the first turn begins, and then deploy them again using all the normal rules.
+When doing so, you remove these units from the battlefield after both players have finished deploying their armies, but before the first turn begins, and then deploy them again using all the normal rules (for example, if all the models in one of these units have the Infiltrators ability, that unit's player can set that unit up using that ability).
 If both players have rules that let them redeploy units, the players must alternate redeploying their units, one at a time, starting with the Attacker.